 "I'm pretty sure that we've already established my discomfort," Fiyero said flatly.
 He took a seat beside Glinda.
 Now that they were friends it wasn't such a chore for him.

-Watching them for a moment, Elphaba couldn't help but smile.
+Watching them, Elphaba couldn't help but smile as her heart swelled with love.
 She looked down at her green hand.
 Then at Glinda in her bright pink.
 Then at Fiyero in his blue diamonds.
-"I think this is my best feat yet."
+"I think this is my best feat yet," she said.

 Elphaba lunged forward and grabbed Glinda's face with one hand.
 She kissed her cheek.
 Then she did the same with Fiyero.
 "Turning this love triangle into a threesome."

 A/N: Ha ha ha ho ho ho and a couple of tra la las!
 That's how we laugh the day away...when Elphaba ridicules the EC soccer team.
-I couldn't help myself for this chapter.
-I had to read at least one story where no one ended up alone.
+I spent days brainstorming this chapter, thinking hmm, which one should it be and how can I make it happen, and in the end I couldn't help myself.
+I had to know that there existed at least one story where no one ended up alone.
 I hope you enjoyed it!
 Merci beaucoup! À bientôt!
 (By the way...hasn't my French improved?
-I've been watching mass amounts of Les Simpsons.
+I've been watching mass amounts of Les Simpsons, so I now know 15 words instead of 7.
 I hope you're proud of me.)